Telecom Italia misses 2020 core profit target, reinstates dividend

-MILAN (Reuters) - Italy’s biggest phone group Telecom Italia (TIM) (TLIT.MI) said on Tuesday it was postponing its target to return to core profit growth this year after anticipating lower service revenues dogged by underperforming domestic business.
+MILAN, March 10 (Reuters) - Italy’s biggest phone group Telecom Italia (TIM) said on Tuesday it was postponing its target to return to core profit growth this year after anticipating lower service revenues dogged by underperforming domestic business.

 Setting out its plan for 2020-2022, the group said it would press ahead with a strategy aimed at cutting its cost base while upgrading its fixed and mobile network.